Vlastimil Válek: Political career

 In 2010, Válek was elected as a non-partisan for TOP 09 by representatives of the Brno-Líšeň City District.
 He subsequently joined TOP 09 in 2013 and defended his seat in the 2014 elections.
 In regional elections in 2012, he was elected to the South Moravian Regional Assembly.
-In the legislative elections in 2017, he was the leader of TOP 09 in the South Moravian Region and was elected to the Chamber of Deputies.
+In the parliamentary elections in 2017, he was the leader of TOP 09 in the South Moravian Region and was elected to the Chamber of Deputies.
 In November 2019 he was elected vice-chairman of TOP 09, and in January 2021 also Chairman of the party's parliamentary group.
 He was re-elected to the Chamber of Deputies in 2021, and subsequently nominated as the Minister of Health in the new government of Petr Fiala.
+In November 2023 he was elected 1st vice-chairman of TOP 09.
+In November 2025, he was replaced by Jiří Pospíšil.

+Controversies

+Trips to Dubai

+In March 2024, Válek flew to Dubai several times to play golf.
+On one of these trips he was accompanied by Milan Sameš, the head of IT at Aricoma Group, which has won healthcare contracts worth at least tens of millions of crowns from the Czech Ministry of Health, state-owned hospitals, and other healthcare facilities during Válek's tenure as minister.
+Válek described Sameš as a longtime friend he has known for over 20 years, but said he was unaware of Sameš's profession.
+"We spend a few days together like this now and then, when we relax on the golf course", he said, explaining his foreign travels.
+"That's about it, there's nothing else behind it.
+When we go golfing together, we talk about golf, about wine and about shrimp, we certainly don't talk about work and business".

+Fiala commented on the situation, saying he believed there were enough control mechanisms in place when the Health Ministry issued contracts.
+Political commentator Zvěřina said the situation was "so stupid it's embarrassing", employing a phrase used by Eva Decroix during the 2025 Czech government Bitcoin scandal investigation.

+Válek subsequently stated that he had paid for all his own travel to Dubai.
+He also confirmed that he used a diplomatic passport instead of a citizen's passport when travelling, even though diplomatic passports may only be used for diplomatic travel, which the trip to Dubai did not fulfill.
+In addition to speculation about influence from the private sphere on Válek, journalists have raised issues of medical ethics during his Dubai visits, as Valek had previously saved Sameš's life when he was his patient.

 Personal life

 Válek is married and has four children.
 He lives in the Líšeň district of Brno.
 His interests include dulcimer music, choral singing, literature and Czech art.